barenya09/TicTacToe-Game/README.md

 # TicTacToe-Game
-A basic TicTacToe game using HTML,CSS and JavaScript.
+A basic TicTacToe game using HTML, CSS and JavaScript.